fabiengagne/cutspar/README.md

 # cutspar
-cutspar allows to create a notch top &amp; bottom of two airfoils .dat files for spar caps.
-It makes sure that the features of the notches are synchronized in both .dat files so it can be correctly cut with a CNC hot-wire cutter.
+cutspar modifies a pair of .dat airfoil files to create the notches required for applying spar caps on a wing panel foam core.
+The software deals with synchronizing the features of the notches so it can be correctly cut on the CNC hot-wire cutter.

 cutspar -I rootinput.dat -i tipinput.dat -O rootoutput.dat -o tipoutput.dat -C chord;efwd;eaft;ethk;ifwd;iaft;ithk -c chord;efwd;eaft;ethk;ifwd;iaft;ithk